PushkinSharma/PushkinSharma.github.io/README.md

-# Front-end proposal for a Sneaker Store.
+# Landing Page for a Sneaker Store.